How To Make DIY Yard Signs

-If you don’t have a cutting machine don’t fret!
+If you don’t have a silhouette or a cutting machine don’t fret!
 You can print out these 8.5″ x 11″ templates, cut them out with scissors and use them as stencils for your signs.
 The 8.5″ x 11″ size will still stand out great in the yard.
 (You can find templates for both the 8.5″ x 11″ and the 11″ x 17″ at the end of this post)

 Cutting Out DIY Yard Sign Letters

 Use your utility knife to carefully cut out each letter.
 You might want to cut the sections of the board up to more easily cut out the letters.
 Hold on to the excess corrugated plastic to use later.

 Attach The Landscape Stakes To The Yard Signs

 Once all of the letters are cut out flip over the letters and numbers to add a strip of corrugated plastic on the back.

 Make sure you cut perpendicular to the lines on the plastic so you can see the holes on the top and bottom of the strip.
 Cut a 1/2 inch strip to add to the bottom of the each letter and number.

 Secure the strip with hot glue.

 Add landscaping stakes through the strips at the bottom of each of the letters and numbers.

 Hold the top of the landscaping stakes so they don’t slide up and push the stakes into the ground.